Zaguri Imperia

 Zaguri Imperia (זגורי אימפריה, lit.
-Zaguri Empire) is an Israeli mystery comedy-drama, created by Maor Zaguri and produced by HOT Telecommunication Systems.
+Zaguri Empire) is an Israeli comedy-drama, television series created by Maor Zaguri and produced by HOT Telecommunication Systems.
 The first season was broadcast on the cable channel HOT3 between April 8 to June 4, 2014.
 The second opened on 3 February 2015 and ended on 1 April 2015.
 The series was both one of the most expensive and most successful to ever air on Israeli television.

 Plot

 The series opens with a flashforward of Aviel Zaguri, his face spattered with blood, telling a police officer that he has killed his father.
 He mutters that none can escape the hand of prophecy, and that he is Oedipus.

 Eight years previously, Aviel was sent from his home in Beersheba to a boarding school, where he strove to shed his traditional Moroccan-Jewish heritage, adopting the norms and culture of his middle-class, Eastern European-descended Ashkenazi peers and even dropping his surname in favour of the more all-Israeli sounding "Gur".
 He is now a promising career officer in the IDF's Artillery Corps, holding the rank of a captain.
 Aviel is torn away from his military environment when urgently called back home, which he has barely visited since his departure, to the deathbed of his Grandfather Pinto.
 Decades ago, the latter owned the South's most prosperous falafel stand; his adopted son Albert ("Beber") married his biological daughter Vivienne in spite of his severe opposition, and gradually drove Pinto out of business.
 Both severed all ties between them.
 Aviel is the only family member who reestablished contact with the old man, who made Aviel swear that someday he would reopen the stand and return it to its former glory, but he has forgotten his oath.